Paul Green (musician): Paul Green's All-Stars

 After a few years of running his school Paul decided to create the "All-Stars Program".
 All-Stars are a group of the best students from the entirety of the program, all across the country, handpicked from schools in the program through auditions.
 They go on tour to play such venues as BB Kings in Times Square, The Knitting Factory in LA and NYC, The Roxy and Crash Mansion in LA, Stubbs in Austin, Hard Rock Cafes, House of Blues, and many of the biggest festivals in the country such as Lollapalooza, Austin City Limits, along with many others.

-They often tour and play with famous musicians from rock's past and present, such as the Butthole Surfers, Slash, Les Paul, Brendon Small, LeAnn Rimes, C. J. Tywoniak, Perry Farrell, Jon Anderson, Peter Frampton, Eddie Vedder, Alice Cooper, Adrian Belew, Napoleon Murphy Brock, Stewart Copeland, John Wetton, Jeff "Skunk" Baxter, Ike Willis, and Ann Wilson.
-Tryouts are held once a year.
-The audition requirements include one classic rock song with a backing band, and one solo song of their choice without a backing track.
-The All-Stars consist of five to seven nationally touring groups.